-There may be situations where you may need to reassign post authors in WordPress.
+There are times and situations where you may need to reassign post authors in WordPress.

-- You have published posts that either you or someone else has written, where the assigned name is “admin”, or “guest author”, etc.
+- You have published posts that either you or someone else has written, where the assigned name is “admin”, or “editor”, etc.

-- You delete a user from your site and want to reassign content attribution to existing members,
+- Deleting an author from your site and attributing their content to existing members,

-Complete the tutorials below to learn how to reassign a WordPress post author.
+Complete the tutorials below to learn how to change the author of a post in WordPress.

 (WordPress – Add user)

-When a user assigned an ‘author’ role logs into WordPress and creates a post, authorship of the post is then attributed to them …
+When the user logs into WordPress and creates a new post, the creator of the post is then attributed authorship of the post …

-(Posts are usually assigned authorship to the user that created it)!
+(Posts in WordPress are usually assigned authorship to the user that created it)!

-We cover how to add authors and other types of users and how to create posts in WordPress in separate tutorials.
+We cover how to add authors and how to create posts in WordPress in other tutorials.

-In this step-by-step tutorial, we show you how to change authors in WordPress posts using the following methods:
+In this tutorial, you will learn how to change post authors in WordPress using various methods, like:

-- Assign multiple posts to another author in the Bulk Editor
+- Assigning multiple posts to another author using the Bulk Edit feature

-- Transferring posts from a deleted author to another author.
+- Transferring posts from deleted authors to another user.

 Let’s go through each of these methods.

-Method #1 – Change The Display Name On All Your Posts
+Method #1 – Changing The Display Name On All The Posts Created By You

-Let’s say that you need to edit the name displaying on all posts that you have created to a different name.
+Let’s say that you want to change the name displaying on all of the posts created by you to a different name.

 This could be because:

-- You were set up with a username like “admin” or “editor” and you would like to publish posts using a different username,
+- You were set up with a username like “admin” and you would like your published posts to display a different username,

-- You would like to publish posts using an alias (i.e. a pen name),
+- You would like to publish posts using an alias,

 So, for example, let’s say that all of your posts look like this …